MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 # Advanced Xbox Live sandboxes

+> [!NOTE]
-> **Note** This article explain advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
+> This article explain advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
 If you are part of the Xbox Live Creators Program or an ID@Xbox developer, it is recommended to look at the [Xbox Live Sandboxes Intro](xbox-live-sandboxes.md)

 The Xbox Live *sandbox* provides an entire private environment for development.
 This document explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.
 The audience for this document is publishers who build Xbox One content and use sandboxes.

-## Summary
+## Isolate content on Xbox Live

 In Xbox Live, there is only a single production environment where all prerelease (in-development and beta), certification, and retail content resides.